Saturday, October 7, 2017

 (3) The Hubble parameter h (or more precisely the Hubble parameter divided by 100, h = H/100)

-In principle, there are more free parameters, but these are the ones which matter for this analysis.
+In principle, there are more free parameters, but these are the ones that matter to this analysis.
 Using nbodykit we can set a cosmology with

 cosmo = nbodykit.lab.cosmology.Cosmology(Omega0_cdm=0.265, Omega0_b=0.045, h=0.7)